JeremS/mbt/doc/design.md

-◊(require '[docs.tags :refer :all] :reload)◊
-◊(require '[fr.jeremyschoffen.textp.alpha.html.tags :refer :all])◊

 # Design
-Here are some design ideas & principles that guided the development or emerged while coding mbt.
+Here are some design ideas &amp; principles that guided the development or emerged while coding mbt.
 They are informed by the observations made in the rationale.

 ## The base api's *shape*